-- As your Nest is finished scanning for local networks, select your Wi-Fi and, if you have one, enter your password.
+- As your Nest scans available networks, find your Wi-Fi and, if necessary, enter your password.

 Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
+Recharge it with the USB cord that comes included.

-If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
-The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.
+If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.